momacs/misc/README.md

 sudo apt install -y curl git
 ```

-Fo course, you could use `wget` as well.

 #### Install
 To download the utility and make it executable, run the following commands:
 ```